 A certified document issued by the states in India to their citizens which makes them eligible to buy subsidized food grain under NFSA’s Public Distribution System (PDS).
 They also serve as an identity proof for many citizens.
 In January this year, the Union Minister Ram Vilas Paswani announced NDA’s determined project of ‘one nation one ration card’.
 In layman’s language, this would allow people to procure food (rice, sugar, wheat, etc.) from anywhere in the country.
 On May 13th, the Finance Minister Smt.
 Nirmala Sitharaman announced this as a relief for millions of stranded migrant workers, under the stimulus package announced of Rs.20 lakh crore by the government

 They are normally categorized on the basis of the annual income of the beneficiaries.
 Each family can own a ration card, and for children who are below the age of 18 are covered in the ration card of their parents.
 However, it is not a compulsory but important document for people to have.
-Its holders are entitled to food, fuel and other goods dispensed by the government.
-Through ration card, they have the option to buy food grains at the subsidized prices.
+Its holders are entitled to food, fuel, and other goods dispensed by the government.
+Through ration card, they have the option to buy food grains at subsidized prices.
 Ration cards take into account the total members in a family and their entitlement towards the subsidized food.
-With the passage of time, the online service of applying ration card and checking their costs has been made available to people.
-This has obviously put a bar on the corrupt practices and ensuring that card reaches the deprived.
+With the passage of time, the online service of applying for ration card and checking their costs has been made available to people.
+This has obviously put a bar on the corrupt practices and ensuring that the card reaches the deprived.

 As per a report by Business Standard, currently, 23 crore ration cards have been issued to about 80 crore beneficiaries.
 Existing norms tell us that a family linked to a particular FPS can buy the supplies only from the designated supplier.
 However, this new scheme of one nation one ration card would allow beneficiaries to buy food at subsidized rates from anywhere in the country.